What is Model United Nations?

 What else do we do?

-Each year, we organise induction sessions and Rules of Procedure workshops for Model UN beginners, and the year 2020/2021 will be no exception, so you can expect these in the first few weeks of Autumn term.
+Each year, we organise induction sessions and Rules of Procedure workshops for Model UN beginners, and the year 2023/2024 will be no exception, so you can expect these in the first few weeks of the Autumn term.
 In addition to workshops on Model UN itself, we also organise a number of career-focused workshops.
-Many of our members have gone to work in high political careers, and we always love to welcome back Essex alumni's to share their experience.
+Many of our members have gone to work in high political careers, and we always love to welcome back Essex alumni's to share their experiences.

 We also try to prepare and send official University of Essex delegations to as many international Model UN conferences as we can, mainly in the UK and across the EU.
-Some of the "hottest" conferences we've attended were WorldMUN (Harvard in Madrid), LIMUN (London), EuroMUN (Maastricht), WarMUN (Warwick), and HamMUN (Hamburg), but we're always trying to expand our repertoire and go to conferences we've never been to before.
+Some of the "hottest" conferences we've attended were LisboMUN (Lisbon, Portugal), WorldMUN (Harvard in Madrid), LIMUN (London), World Sustainability Summit (London), EuroMUN (Maastricht), WarMUN (Warwick), and HamMUN (Hamburg), but we're always trying to expand our repertoire and go to conferences we've never been to before.

-As a regional partner of UNA-UK, we often get invitations and discounts for special UN-related events in London and elsewhere, such as panel debates with Ban Ki-Moon and António Guterres, and our Members have thoroughly enjoyed these in the past.
+As a regional partner of UNA-UK (United Nations Associations in the United Kingdom), we often get invitations and discounts for special UN-related events in London and worldwide, these events include but are not limited to, panel debates (specifically our panel debate with Ban Ki-Moon and António Guterres), Speaker events, Diplomatic conferences, Press conferences, UN Addresses and much more.
+Our Members have thoroughly enjoyed these in the past.
 We also have plans for organising weekend trips to some of the most important centres of international politics in Europe.

-After each weekly meeting, we tend to organise a mini-social in Top Bar on campus to get to know each other in a more casual setting and have some light-hearted fun.
-In the past, we've also organised other special events like bowling socials, room escape socials, and we are currently coming up with new ideas for our Member-only events in 2020/2021, so stay tuned and like our Facebook page for the most up-to-date news.
+After each weekly meeting, we tend to organise a mini-social in Top Bar at 8 pm on campus to get to know each other in a more casual setting and have some light-hearted fun.
+In the past, we've also organised other special events like bowling socials, room escape socials, and we are currently coming up with new ideas for our Member-only events in 2023/2024, so stay tuned and follow our Instagram page for the most up-to-date news.

 What can we offer you?